ripsawridge/site/site/contents/blog/2014/climbing_gym.md

 you can push up on that right leg to stand up.
 It seems to help to maintain an orientation on the RIGHT of the big triangle during the stand up.

 Grab a handhold on the face.
+Clip high here.
 I think with right hand, then left, adjust your feet high so the left foot is on the triangle merging into the face spot, and right foot on the left facet of a structure triangle on the right.
 Right hand on a higher hold, but keep room to match and let the left hand take the spot.

 A crux move here.
 You need to bring your left foot to the self-same left facet of the structure triangle, and move your right foot to the right side of